anahitasocial/anahita/README.md

 - story feeds on dashboard and actor profiles
 - notifications

-### Features
+### RAD Framework
-1. **media composer:** for posting notes, topics, pages, todos, and photos from actor profiles or the dashboard.
+1. MVC rapid app development framework specialized for building social apps
-2. **comments:** all media are commentable
+2. fully customizable theme and user interfaces
-3. **privacy management:** for actors and media nodes
+3. extendable by social apps and components
-4. fully customizable theme and user interfaces
+4. specialized Anahita framework to build your own custom social apps
-5. extendable by social apps and components
+5. RESTful and JSON APIs (ideal to use Anahita as a back-end for mobile apps)

-6. specialized Anahita framework to build your own custom social apps
+### Embryo and Birth releases

-7. RESTful and JSON APIs (ideal to use Anahita as a back-end for mobile apps)
+The code in the master branch is called the **Embryo**.
+It is what we use to power our website [GetAnahita.com](http://www.getanahita.com) and it is constantly changing and evolving.
+It may contain bugs that are being fixed.
+Experimental features may be added and removed.
+Whenever we reach a specific milestone and the codebase is stable, it is packaged as a *Birth* relase.

 ### Built using your favourite technologies
 PHP, MySql, Bootstrap, JQuery, Grunt, Composer, LessCSS